-- Students are required to earn a 75% or higher lecture exam average. - If a student fails a lab exam (earning below a 75% and/or having one or more critical safety violations), the student may retest to earn no higher than a 75%. - Students are required to earn a 75% or higher on each lab exam. - The majority of exams are administered in a campus computer lab which must be reserved by the instructor in advance. - Lab exams are administered in the video-recorded simulation rooms which must also be reserved by the instructor in advance.
-Students are expected to conduct their lab exam within the scheduled requirements. - Students are expected to arrive on time to exams and complete the exams within the time frame allowed.
+- Students are required to earn a 75% or higher lecture exam average. - If a student fails a lab exam (earning below a 75% and/or having one or more critical safety violations), the student may retest to earn no higher than a 75%. - Students are required to earn a 75% or higher on each lab exam. - Lab exams are administered in the lab with body cams.
+Students are expected to conduct their lab exam within the scheduled requirements. - Students are expected to begin exams on time and to complete the exams within the time frame allowed.